erajasekar/instrumentation-mentoring/PITCHME.md

 * I still use eclipse for debugging/hot deploy

-* Always whitelist the projects in workspace-user.xml
+* Always whitelist the projects in workspace-user.xml.
+Just run `ant pre` if you have made a change.

 * Try to use git for incremental checkin